ChristianWinsor/MPFree/README.md

 - No cloud, streaming, DRM, analytics, or forced recommendations.
 - No account required, no onboarding, no lock-in.

-ll your music, none of our business.
+All your music, none of our business.
 ──────────────────────────────🎼──────────────────────────────

 ## Features